bagisto/bagisto/UPGRADE.md

 **Impact Probability: Low**

-All methods from the following traits have been relocated to the `Webkul\Checkout\Cart` class, and the traits have been removed (Reference #9595).
+All methods from the following traits have been relocated to the `Webkul\Checkout\Cart` class, and the traits have been removed.

 <div class="content-list" markdown="1">